Senator Louise Pratt

 As a member of both the Gallop and Carpenter Labor Governments, Louise was the chair of Greenhouse Stakeholder Group, which facilitated wide ranging consultation on social, economic and environmental issues relating to climate change policy.
 She chaired a review of Adoption Legislation for the State Government and held the position of secretary to the Western Australian State Labor Caucus between 2001 and 2005.
 Louise was also a key member of the State Government’s Ministerial Taskforce on lesbian and gay law reform.

 Louise resigned from the State Parliament in 2007 to contest election to the Senate for Western Australia.
 Louise served as the Shadow Parliamentary Secretary for Environment, Climate Change and Water and was member of a wide variety of Senate Committees including the Senate Economics Committee, the Legal and Constitutional Affairs Committee, the Environment and Communications Committee as well as Chair of the Joint Standing Committee for the National Capital and External Territories.

 Louise lost her Senate seat at the 2013 Federal election, but was returned in the subsequent 2016 election, at which time she also became the Shadow Assistant Minister for Families and Communities, then Shadow Assistant Minister for Universities and Equality.
-In 2019 Louise became the Shadow Assistant Minister for Manufacturing and Shadow Assistant Minister for Employment Services and Skills from 2019 until 2022.
+Louise was the Shadow Assistant Minister for Manufacturing and Shadow Assistant Minister for Employment Services and Skills from 2019 until 2022.